You rake into darkness, I

 from a coil that held, once, the fanned tines,

-a broken stick unable to stay where it should, in spite
+a broken stick unable to stay where it should,

 of your fixes.
 Look how that claw